 TotalBoat Underdog is a dependable, solvent-based, single-season antifouling bottom paint that provides outstanding protection against barnacles and other antifouling pests, at a very affordable price, and in all water conditions.
 Ablative technology allows the surface to polish away over time, minimizing paint build-up and releasing fresh layers of biocide as the season progresses.
 This ablative action works most effectively on boats that are used on a regular basis.
 Underdog's durable finish also stands up well to scrapes from beaching and trailering.

-Each order receives a free roller & metal tray kit, paint suit, maroon abrasive pad, a pair of latex gloves, 1 roll of painter's masking tape, & two 10" wooden stir sticks (a $10 value!).
+Each order includes a free roller & metal tray kit, paint suit, abrasive pad, 1 roll of painter's masking tape, & two 10" stir sticks (a $10 value!).

 The item was added to your wishlist.